ActiveState/homework/README.md

 ```

 In other words, you should completely resolve the dependency tree for all
-runtime and test prereqs.
-That means some distros may appear more than once in
+runtime prereqs.
+That means some distros may appear more than once in the
-the tree.
-However, circular dependencies are an error, and you can handle them
+tree.
+However, circular dependencies are an error, and you can handle them by
-by printing an error and exiting.
+printing an error and exiting.

 If a **module name (not a distro name)** appears in the list of core modules
 in `data/core-modules.json` then you can omit it from the output entirely.
 You